-If you live in the Springfield, Missouri area and you are looking to learn more – or possibly even enroll – in Medicare, we are here to help you!
+If you live in Springfield, Missouri, or its surroundings and you are looking to learn more – or possibly even enroll – in Medicare, we are here to help you!
 We know everything you need to know about Medicare in Springfield and can guide you through Medicare’s eligibility rules and give you cost estimates of different plans.
 Ultimately, we are here to help you make the best choice regarding your healthcare future.

 Medicare Supplement Plans in Missouri

-Across the U.S., there are ten different Medicare Supplement Plans (also called “Medigap” plans).
+Across the U.S., there are ten different Medicare Supplement Plans, also known as “Medigap” plans.
 These Medigap plans are standardized, which means that no matter where you live, the benefits of the plans are the same.
 However, costs for the plans do differ depending on a range of factors related to your personal health situation and where you live.
-In general, the three most popular Medigap plans are Plan F, Plan G and Plan N.
+In general, the three most popular Medigap plans are Plan F, Plan G, and Plan N.

 However, the best Medicare Supplement Plan for you depends on your own personal health and financial situation.
 Some folks may need more comprehensive coverage, so they choose Plan G, while others choose Plan N because its costs are a bit lower.
 People may switch to Plan F, though enrollment in this plan has slowed due to the phasing out of this plan.
 You should come into Medicare planning with an open mind and consider how choosing a Medicare Supplement plan will affect you in the long term.